CSE237SP25/project-bijani-corcoran-ahmed-durojaiye/README.md

 ** First Iteration **
 The user stories completed for this iteration are:
 1. A bank customer should be able to withdraw from an account.
 (Charlotte)
-2.
+2. A bank customer should be able to check their account balance.
+(Charlotte)
+3. A bank customer should be able to view their transaction history.
+(Victor)

-The user stories we itend to complete in the next iteration are:
+The user stories we intend to complete in the next iteration are:
 1.

 Things we have implemented that do not currently work: